code-and-effect/effective_addresses/README.md

 Includes full validations for addresses with multiple categories.

-Includes a formtastic helper method to create/update the address of a parent object.
+Includes a formtastic & simpleform helper method to create/update the address of a parent object.
 Uses the Carmen gem so when a Country is selected, an AJAX request populates the State/Province fields as appropriate.

 Rails >= 3.2.x, Ruby >= 1.9.x.
 Has not been tested/developed for Rails4.